benintheb/studylog/javascript/groom-jsES6-basic/groom-jsES6-basic.md

     obj1.nameOut(); // harry
     obj2.nameOut(); // ben

-As seen in the code, obj2 was created and given obj1's nameOut function.
+As seen in the code, obj2's nameOut function was created and given the same nameOut function as obj1.
-obj1 and obj2's nameOut function both give different printouts, for each nameOut function is *binded* onto different objects.
+However, obj1 and obj2's nameOut function both give different printouts, for each nameOut function is *binded* onto different objects.

+*binding* is matching the right methods to the right objects.

+### The Window Object

+The window object, or the Browser Object Model(BOM) is a way to "talk to" a browser.
+All global objects, functions, and variables become members of the window object.
+Even the document object(DOM) is a member of the window object.

+For JavaScript running in a browser, it is the *window object*.
+For JavaScript running in server side(node.js), it is the *global object*.

+### nexttttttttt

 ---